Litter Hero – Queensland Country Bank Stadium

 Data Collection & Reporting

-In order to achieve a fair comparison for reporting purposes the number of debris items collected have been calculated relative to the attendance at the event.
-This is due to the inconsistent attendance rate at events, with the minimum attendance of 9,238 compared to a record breaking attendance of 27,533.
-For the purpose of analysis each game was assigned to their relevant game type, Cowboys Home Games, Rugby Union Games, National Soccer Games and Special Event Games.
-Averages were used according to how many items per 1000 spectators and average weight in kg collected per game.
+To achieve a fair comparison for reporting purposes, the number of debris items collected has been calculated relative to the attendance at the event; this is due to the inconsistent attendance rate at events, with a minimum attendance of 9,238 compared to a record-breaking attendance of 27,533.
+For analysis, each game was assigned to its relevant game type: Cowboys Home Games, Rugby Union Games, National Soccer Games and Special Event Games.
+Averages were used according to how many items per 1000 spectators and the average weight in kg collected per game.

 Results and Reflections